-Call 1 (800) 308-4358, or submit a bond request now!
-We’ll provide you with your free, no-obligation surety bond quote within one business day of submitting your application.
+Call 1 (800) 308-4358 or submit a bond request now!
+We’ll provide your free surety bond quote within one business day.

 Why do I need this bond to be a travel agent in Washington?

 By posting a Washington seller of travel surety bond, principals (travel agents) pledge to comply with all provisions of Chapter 19.138 RCW of the state of Washington and with all rules and regulations adopted by the Director of the Department of Licensing.
-The purpose of this bond is to ensure that travel agents use consumers’ funds appropriately to secure all travel services and benefits contracted for.
+This bond ensures that travel agents use consumers’ funds appropriately to secure all travel services and benefits contracted for.

 If the principal fails to abide by these laws and consumers are harmed, the surety will cover any damages up to the full bond amount.
 The principal must fully reimburse the surety for any damages paid out.